 In the first Characters class, we learned methods to create characters on the spot.
-In Level Two, we’ll focus on what you can further do with the characters your created, such as maintaining characters through scene, evolving your character, developing strong relationships between characters, examining character status, and probing deeper into the psyche of the character.
+In Level Two, we’ll focus on what you can further do with the characters you’ve created, such as maintaining characters through a scene, evolving your character, developing strong relationships between characters, examining character status, and probing deeper into the psyche of the character.

 Musical Improv: Level One